lesliec1071/repotest/README.md

-create a repository on github
-go to IDE & create a new directory get into that directory then create a follow write your message
+create a repository on github then go to IDE & create a new directory after get into that directory then create a follow write your message